Tractable Algorithms for Changepoint Detection in Player Performance Metrics: Changepoint detection

 In this section we present a tractable changepoint detection algorithm for player performance data.
 Changepoint detection aims to identify the time point, if one exists, at which the statistical distribution generating the data changes.
 Suppose we have a sequence of data $\{y_1, ..., y_n\}$.
 The goal is to identify a point $t$, if it exists, such that

-Here, we are primarily concerned with the problem of identifying changes in the true mean of a given player's performance metric.
+Here, we are primarily concerned with the problem of identifying changes in the mean of a player’s observed performance metric over time.
 For example, detecting when a batter's out-of-zone swing percentage decreases or when a pitcher's fastball velocity increases.